-- In FY 2022, through a partnership with the National Science Foundation (NSF), the NEA cosponsored "The Arts and the Algorithm: An Amalgamation," a research workshop on integrating the arts with computer science education, and a subsequent report published by the College of Charleston.
-Both agencies are pursuing plans to extend their research partnership in FY 2023. - In FY 2022, the NEA, Centers for Disease Control, and CDC Foundation entered into an agreement supporting a CDC Foundation grant program called "Engaging the Arts to Build Vaccine Confidence," which enabled 30 organizations to work at the intersection of the arts and public health during the height of the pandemic. - The NEA and General Services Administration entered into an agreement allowing the agencies to collaborate to increase awareness of GSA's Art in Architecture program and to promote federal art commission opportunities for artists that reflect the diversity of communities across the nation.
+- In FY 2023, the NEA partnered with the National Science Foundation (NSF) by cosupporting a second workshop on the arts' integration with computer science research and education.
+The agencies also co-supported an evaluation of NSF computer science education projects that incorporate artistic methods and practices. - In FY 2022, the NEA, Centers for Disease Control, and CDC Foundation entered into an agreement supporting a CDC Foundation grant program called "Engaging the Arts to Build Vaccine Confidence," which enabled 30 organizations to work at the intersection of the arts and public health during the height of the pandemic.
+In 2023, CDC Foundation released an impact report to capture the ways in which arts and cultural organizations can help to prepare for public health crises in the future.